coderchrisdean/layered-taco/password-validator.md

 ## Author

 This tutorial was written by Christopher Dean.
 You can find more of his work on [GitHub](https://github.com/coderchrisdean), or reach out to coderchrisdean@gmail.com.

+## URL

+This tutorial can be found at: https://coderchrisdean.github.io/layered-taco/